10 of the Best William Wordsworth Poems Everyone Should Read

 ‘Surprised by joy – impatient as the Wind’.
 Written about the death of the poet’s three-year-old daughter Catherine, this sonnet is about all death, too – about turning to share a feeling or a moment with somebody who is no longer there.
 One of Wordsworth’s most viscerally moving poems, and for that reason, one of his best.

 The best collection of Wordsworth’s poetry is The Major Works (Oxford World’s Classics).
 It isn’t a collected works – that would be an even bigger volume – but it features all of his most famous poems and has helpful notes and an informative introduction.
+For more Romantic poetry, see our pick of Keats’s best poems, Shelley’s greatest poems, and these classic poems by Coleridge.

 Image (top): Manuscript of William Wordsworth’s ‘I wandered lonely as a cloud’ © The British Library Board, Wikimedia Commons, public domain.
 Image (bottom): Portrait of William Wordsworth by Benjamin Haydon, 1842; via Wikimedia Commons.